LonamiWebs/Telethon/readthedocs/extra/basic/working-with-updates.rst

     .. code-block:: python

+        from telethon.events import StopPropagation

         @client.on(events.NewMessage)
         def _(event):
             # ... some conditions
             event.delete()

             # Other handlers won't have an event to work with
-            raise client.StopPropagation
+            raise StopPropagation

         @client.on(events.NewMessage)
         def _(event):
-            pass  # Will never be reached, because
+            # Will never be reached, because it is the second handler
-                  # it is the second handler in the chain.
+            # in the chain.
+            pass

 Events module